Interior Eigensolver Based on Rational Filter with Composite rule: Subspace iteration with rational filter

 \section{Subspace iteration with rational filter}

-Subspace iteration with rational filter is a class of eigensolvers for interior non-Hermitian generalized eigenvalue problems~\cref{eq:problem}.
+Subspace iteration with rational filter is a class of eigensolvers for interior non-Hermitian generalized eigenvalue problems~\cref{eq: problem}.
 All eigensolvers in this class use the subspace iteration framework and adopt various filters, i.e., rational functions with different choices of weights and poles.
-These rational filters include various discretizations of the contour enclosing $\calD$, which is the desired region of eigenvalues.
-In this section, we will first review the subspace iteration and then discuss contour-based rational filters with various discretization strategies.
-Some practical considerations, i.e., the number of vectors and the number of poles, are discussed in the end.
+In this section, we will first review the framework of subspace iteration and introduce the contour integral formulation of the spectral projector.
+Then we demonstrate the process of deriving rational filters from numerical discretizations, alongside the cost of implementing this kind of rational filter.